 - Mnesia provides an introduction to Mnesia.

 - Getting Started introduces Mnesia with an example database.
-Examples are included how to start an Erlang session, specify a Mnesia database directory, initialize a database schema, start Mnesia, and create tables.
+Examples are included on how to start an Erlang session, specify a Mnesia database directory, initialize a database schema, start Mnesia, and create tables.
 Initial prototyping of record definitions is also discussed.

 - Build a Mnesia Database more formally describes the steps introduced in the previous section, namely the Mnesia functions that define a database schema, start Mnesia, and create the required tables.

-- Transactions and Other Access Contexts describes the transactions properties that make Mnesia into a fault tolerant, real-time distributed database management system.
-This section also describes the concept of locking to ensure consistency in tables, and "dirty operations", or short cuts, which bypass the transaction system to improve speed and reduce overheads.
+- Transactions and Other Access Contexts describes the transactions properties that make Mnesia into a fault-tolerant, real-time distributed database management system.
+This section also describes the concept of locking to ensure consistency in tables, and "dirty operations", or shortcuts, which bypass the transaction system to improve speed and reduce overheads.

 - Miscellaneous Mnesia Features describes features that enable the construction of more complex database applications.
-These features include indexing, checkpoints, distribution and fault tolerance, disc-less nodes, replication manipulation, local content tables, concurrency, and object-based programming in Mnesia.
+These features include indexing, checkpoints, distribution and fault tolerance, disc-less nodes, replica manipulation, local content tables, concurrency, and object-based programming in Mnesia.

 - Appendix A: Backup Callback Interface is a program listing of the default implementation of this facility.